ai/transition-events/README.md

 [CSS Transitions]: https://developer.mozilla.org/en-US/docs/CSS/Using_CSS_transitions
 [Evil Martians]:   http://evilmartians.com/

+Method `$.fn.transitionEnd` will add listeners for all `transitionend` events, not just current.
+Method `$.fn.transitionAt` will call callback only once, after transition end.

 ## $.fn.transitionEnd

 Modern browsers have `transitionend` event.
-But some old browsers don’t support CSS Transitions (and this event), and others require vendor prefix for event name.

-This plugin adds syntax sugar and hides vendor prefix problem from you.
+But some browsers require vendor prefix for event name.
+This plugin hides vendor prefix problem from you.
-If browser doesn’t have support, callbacks will be called immediately (because there is no animation).

 If transition is set for several properties, `$.fn.transitionEnd` will execute callback on every property.
 For example: